Becky Duncan Massey: Personal life

+Massey is married to Morton Massey, a retired software developer, and they have two daughters, Courtney and Kristen.
+She has one granddaughter: Bailey.
+She has two dogs, Charlie and Bella.
+She attends a Presbyterian church, New Life Gathering.

 Executive

-She is the former Executive Director of the Sertoma Center, a company that provides residential and day services to individuals with intellectual and developmental disabilities in Knoxville and now serves as a consultant.
+She is the former executive director of the Sertoma Center, a company that provides residential and day services to individuals with intellectual and developmental disabilities in Knoxville.

 Board memberships

-Massey is Past-President of the Tennessee Community Organizations, and a board member of the Knox County Community Action Committee.
+Massey is Past-President of the Tennessee Community Organizations, and a board member of Habitat Tennessee, Tennova Healthcare, the UT College of Nursing and the National Conference of State Legislatures.
 She is a former board member of the Dogwood Arts Festival, Overlook Mental Health Center, and Big Brothers Big Sisters.